tansor/VecRoad/README.md

 Our source code is free for non-commercial usage.
 Please contact us if you want to use it for comercial usage.
 (yoqitan -AT- outlook -DOT- com)

-## Training Scripts

-Due to certain restrictions, the training script cannot be released at this time.